yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-connect/connect-client-shell.md

 showAsideToc: true
 ---

-You can connect to your YugabyteDB cluster using the YugabyteDB [ysqlsh](../../../admin/ysqlsh) and [ycqlsh](../../../admin/ycqlsh) client shells installed on your computer.
+Connect to your YugabyteDB cluster from your desktop using the YugabyteDB [ysqlsh](../../../admin/ysqlsh) and [ycqlsh](../../../admin/ycqlsh) client shells installed on your computer.

 You can download and install the YugabyteDB Client Shell and connect to your database by following the steps below for either YSQL or YCQL.